JonFijalkowski/phoebus/JF-Handover.md

 This doesn't require any knowledge/interaction with the PVs, since all the representation needs is the properties in the widget's Model.
 The Runtime handles changes between Model and PV.

 ### Explanation of files changed
+This section is essentially a more detailed set of documentation for the code added.
 Code documentation (potentially contributed back to Phoebus devs) - code itself is reasonably documented, but the overall structure of the project, what's involved in what, and just the general "what's going on" isn't easy to read from the codebase from scratch.

 #### `Plot.java` for mouse interaction